What is Coarse Aggregate finish?

 As a matter of fact, any client can obtain a no-exposure finish by a very light concrete grinding the surface.
 This appearance is minimal to no aggregates showing on the concrete surface.

-A highly interesting fact, a no-exposure finish requires pouring of a perfectly flat surface that might be a chellenge.
+A fascinating fact is that a no-exposure finish requires pouring a perfectly flat surface that might be a challenge.
 On top of that, it is a great option to hire an experienced concrete contractor to pour and polish the concrete.

 This will assure you should have a more controlled entire process.
 To summary, your chances of achieving an excellent-looking surface without aggregate exposure are pretty high.

 Firstly, customers could achieve minimal agglomerate exposure by applying light grinding to the concrete surface to open small amounts of fine aggregate.